butyi/sci2can/README.md

 SCI input is connected to RX pin of SCI1 module.
 There are serial resistors for protection against its connection to 24V.
-There is 500mW zener diode (D5) against higher than 5V conected to uC pin.
+There is 500mW zener diode against higher than 5V conected to uC pin.
-Especially because PTE port has no built in clamp diode to 5V.
+Especially because PTE port has no built in clamp diode to supply.

 Ri2 serial resistor is to protect zener against too high current when input is connected to +30V.
 Ri3 is needed to decrease the current from 5V to 3.3V.